DIDSR/sfrc/README.rst

    :alt: some image
    :width: 500px

-*Fig 1: An illustration of inputs to sFRC as test images from novel methods (such as AI or Iterative (IRT)-based) and reference methods (such as physics-based), and hallucination threshold.
+*Fig 1: An illustration of inputs to sFRC as test images from novel methods (such as AI or Iterative (IRT)-based) and reference methods (such as FBP, iFT), and hallucination threshold.
 The figure also depicts outputs as red-bounding boxes on images from the novel and reference methods to indicate hallucinated patches and actual anatomy in the novel and reference patched pairs.*

 .. raw:: html